-A Citizens’ Assembly brings a randomly selected, representative group of people together to deliberate and make policy decisions.
+A Citizens’ Assembly brings a democratic-lottery-selected, representative group of people together to deliberate and make policy decisions.
+Citizens' Assemblies have been used all around the world to deal with divisive and highly politicized issues.

 Randomly selecting participants gives every person an equal chance of being selected, regardless of age, gender, location or any other characteristic.